appenmaier/s4hana/docs/rap-cookbook/implement-actions.md

   use association _Bookings { create; }

-  use action show_test_message as ShowTestMessage;
+  use action ShowTestMessage;
 //highlight-start
-  use action cancel_travel as CancelTravel;
+  use action CancelTravel;
 //highlight-end
 }